simonliuanu/PeakNote/Personas,UserStories&MVP.md

 **so that** I can streamline the delegation process and improve accountability.

 **Scenario:**
 During a product planning meeting, team members discuss their responsibilities.
-PeakNote identifies the tasks mentioned and assigns them to the relevant team members, reducing manual effort for the manager.
+Zheng usese PeakNote to identify the tasks mentioned and assigns them to the relevant team members, reducing manual effort for the manager.

 #### **User Story 3: Post-Meeting Transcription**